Skip to main content

 4. Notice pay (if the employer did not serve proper notice)

-Key point: Gratuity and severance pay serve different purposes.
+Key point: Gratuity and redundancy pay serve different purposes.
 Gratuity compensates for being on a fixed-term contract rather than permanent employment.
-Severance compensates for losing your job through no fault of your own.
+Redundancy pay compensates for losing your job through no fault of your own.
+You can receive both.

 When must terminal benefits be paid?